landskape-ai/landskape-ai.github.io/content/member/himanshu.md

 [[organizations]]
     name = "Workday"
-    role = "Research Engineer"
+    role = "Machine Learning Engineer III"
 +++
 I am a Research Engineer at Workday.
 Previously, I was a graduate student in Machine Learning at the Montréal Institute for Learning Algorithms (Mila).
 Before joining Mila, I worked as a Team Lead at Accenture AI, focusing on Natural Language Processing.
 I have recently acquired a keen research interest in Computer Vision and Self-Supervised Learning.
-I am currently working on the applications of Image-Based Visual Servoing for open control scenarios such as intersection navigation in Autonomous Vehicles.